ni/nimble/specs/required-inputs/README.md

 - `required`: boolean attribute whose presence indicates that a value must be provided to submit

-We could key off of this existing attribute to show our visual "required" indicator (i.e. red asterisk), but we will instead introduce a new, parallel `required-visible` attribute, for the following reasons:
+There are behavioral and presentational aspects of making an input participate in validation.
+In an ideal world, validation-related attributes like `required`, `min`, `max`, etc. would control both behavior and presentation, and frameworks like Angular and Blazor would utilize native form association APIs rather than implementing their own systems.
+However, given that frameworks like Angular automatically opt out of native form validation ([by setting `novalidate` on the `form` element](https://v17.angular.io/api/forms/NgForm#native-dom-validation-ui)), we don't want our validation presentations (e.g. "required" asterisk, error text/icon, and associated accessibility) coupled to the native validation system.
+Instead, we introduce a new attribute that controls just the presentation:

+- `required-visible`: boolean attribute whose presence turns on a visual affordance (red asterisk) and accessible indication (`aria-required="true"`) that an input is required

-- Consistency: We do not use the native validation state (e.g. via the `:invalid` CSS pseudo-selector) to trigger the display of error text or error icon (red exclamation mark).
-Instead, we have the `error-visible` attribute which gives explicit control over the error visuals without the client having to engage the native validation APIs.
-This is important for Angular and Blazor, since neither use native validation.
+This approach is consistent with our existing approach to validation error presentation.
+Rather than using the native validation state (e.g. via the `:invalid` CSS pseudo-selector) to trigger the display of error text or error icon (red exclamation mark), we have the `error-visible` attribute which gives explicit control over the error presentation.
+Today, `error-visible` does not manage ARIA properly (e.g. setting `aria-invalid` and `aria-errormessage`), which seems to be an oversight.
-- Separation of concerns: We want clients to be able to display our "required" visual without triggering everything that comes with setting the `required` attribute.
-Though vanilla HTML and Angular clients will generally be setting `required` anyway, there may be corner cases where a client wants to avoid doing so.

-For radio buttons and radio button groups, our `required-visible` attribute will follow the same rules as the native `required` attribute.
-Specifically, the attribute only exists on radio button elements, and if any of the radio buttons in a radio button group have the attribute, the radio button group displays the visual indicator.
-It does not matter if the radio button with `required-visible` is disabled, hidden, etc. It is effectively as if the attribute is on the radio button group, rather than a specific one.
+#### Radio buttons
+`required-visible` will be exposed on radio button groups, but not radio buttons, since the visual only appears on the radio button group label.
+This is a departure from the the native API, where the `required` attribute is only exposed on radio buttons, but affects the entire radio button group.
+We are prioritizing an intuitive API over consistency with the native

+#### Readonly/disabled required inputs

+`readonly` and/or `disabled` inputs [do not participate in native form validation](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes/readonly#attribute_interactions).
+Because we are decoupling the "required" presentation from the validation behavior, it is up to clients to manage whether or not the presentation is shown when a combination of `required` and `readonly`/`disabled` are present on an input.

 ### Visuals